hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 If the source system does not know the value for an optional element (minimum cardinality = 0), including elements labelled *Must Support*, the data element **SHALL** be omitted from the resource.

+In AU Core Observation resources, `Observation.value` is conditionally mandatory.
+If the source system does not know the value for `Observation.value`, `Observation.dataAbsentReason` **SHALL** be used to capture the absence.
+Noting that other meaningful values can be captured in Observation.dataAbsentReason beyond `missing` or `suppressed`.

 #### Missing Must Support and Mandatory Data

 If the data element is a mandatory element (minimum cardinality is > 0), the element **SHALL** be present *even if* the source system does not know the value or the reason the value is absent.
-The core specification provides guidance for what to do in this situation, which is summarised below.

 1. For *non-coded* data elements where the applicable AU Core profile does not mandate a sub-element
     - use the [DataAbsentReason extension](http://hl7.org/fhir/R4/extension-data-absent-reason.html)